What are base and sub-themes?

 Does all the sub-themes volume add up to the base themes volume?

-The sub-theme bags not free has a set of mapped phrases it uses to tag responses.
+The sub-theme good seats has a set of mapped phrases it uses to tag responses.

 Editing themes and mapped phrases